tikv/deep-dive-tikv/src/key-value-engine/B-Tree-vs-Log-Structured-Merge-Tree.md

 In general, there are three critical metrics to measure the performance of a data structure, which include write amplification, read amplification, and space amplification.
 This section aims to describe these metrics.

 For hard disk drives (HDDs), the cost of disk seek is enormous, so that the performance of random read/write is worse than that of sequential read/write.
-This article assumes that flash-based storage is used so we can ignore the price of disk seeks.
+This article assumes that flash-based storage is used so we can ignore the cost of disk seeks.

 ### Write Amplification